Universality classes for purification in nonunitary quantum processes: Non-universal contributions at small

-There are non-universal contributions to the finite $q$, finite $t$ numerical data.
+There are non-universal contributions to numerical data computed at finite $q$ and finite $t$.
 For a fixed $q$, these contributions are significant at small enough $x$, when compared with e.g. the universal $O(x^2)$ term in the small $x$ expansion.

-In order to compare with the small $x$ asymptotic series, we compute and subtract these non-universal terms, or more precisely their $q\to\infty$ limit.
+In order to make the comparison with small $x$ asymptotic series, we have computed and subtracted these non-universal terms, or more precisely their $q\to\infty$ limit.
 Here we describe our approach to analytically compute these terms.

-The non-universal terms for $S_2$ can be analytically computed through an $q\rightarrow\infty$ expansion.
+The non-universal terms for $S_2$ can be analytically computed through a $q\rightarrow\infty$ expansion.
 In this limit, the universal part, aside from the leading constant + $\ln 1/x$, all vanish.
 It thus isolates out the leading piece of the non-universal part at small $x$.

-In the domain wall picture, $q\rightarrow\infty$ makes the creation of new domain walls prohibitively large.
-Therefore for the Ginibre ensemble,
+In the domain wall picture, $q\rightarrow\infty$ makes the creation cost of new domain walls prohibitively large.
+Therefore, for the Ginibre ensemble,

 where $q^{-k}$ is the weight of $k$ domain walls and $(t+ 1)^k$ counts different ways to distribute them into $t+1$ links.
 Analytically continuing to $k = 0$ gives

 The non-universal term is thus